Code of Conduct Policy

 For any violation beyond a verbal warning, library staff are required to file an incident report.
 These reports will be documented in a library incident log, including:

-• Date and time of the incident.
+• Date and time of the incident

-• Description of the patron’s behavior.
+• Description of behavior

-• Actions taken by staff.
+• Actions taken by staff

-• Witnesses, if any.
+• Witnesses, if any

 Review and Escalation